rctilford/tilford_tech_support/content/privacy.md

 ## Changes to This Policy

-We may update our Privacy Policy from time to time.
-We will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last Updated" date.
+I may update my Privacy Policy from time to time.
+I will notify you of any changes by posting the new Privacy Policy on this page and updating the "Last Updated" date.

 ---

-## Contact Us
+## Contact Me

-If you have questions about this Privacy Policy, please contact us at:
+If you have questions about this Privacy Policy, please contact me at:

-* **Email:** privacy@saasify.com
+* **Email:** rhystilford
 * **Address:** 123 Tech Street, San Francisco, CA 94105

-*Last Updated: January 2024*
+*Last Updated: July 2025*